 Standards of evidence are rating scales against which evidence for the effectiveness of social interventions can be assessed.
-International best practice in the development and use of standards of evidence was reviewed, and follow-up work with Superu developed an evidence rating scale for New Zealand.
-The rating scale has been adopted for use in assessing the evidence supporting social investment budget bids in 2018.
+International best practice in the development and use of such standards was reviewed and an evidence rating scale for New Zealand was developed.
+The rating scale was used to assess the evidence supporting social investment budget bids in 2018.

 Two publications were produced.

-- In Focus: Standards of evidence for understanding what works: International experiences and prospects for Aotearoa New Zealand describes international and New Zealand standards of evidence, and recommends the features that a New Zealand standard of evidence should have.
+- In Focus: Standards of evidence for understanding what works: International experiences and prospects for Aotearoa New Zealand describes international and New Zealand standards of evidence and makes recommends for a New Zealand standard of evidence.

-- An Evidence Rating Scale for New Zealand: Understanding the effectiveness of interventions in the social sector provides a standard against which the evidence for effectiveness of social sector policies, programmes, services or practices can be assessed.
-It guides the grading of social interventions by their strength of evidence for effectiveness, and their suitability for scale-up or implementation in new locations.
+- An Evidence Rating Scale for New Zealand: Understanding the effectiveness of interventions in the social sector provides a standard for assessing the evidence for effectiveness of social sector policies, programmes, and services.
+It guides the grading of social interventions by their strength of evidence and suitability for scale-up or implementation in new locations.
 It uses best practice, encompasses a broad range of evidence types, and accommodates a New Zealand perspective.